 Hospice is not available to

 Medicaid patients on dialysis,

 unless there is a comorbidity.

-Nearly half of our patients at

-Northwest Kidney Centers

-rely on Medicaid-they must
+Patients who rely on Medicaid

-stop dialysis treatment in order to
+must stop dialysis treatment in

-receive hospice support.
+order to receive hospice support.

 PROBLEM TO SOLVE

 When our palliative care patients have received hospice while on dialysis ('concurrent care'), they live more than twice as long-and have more time with their families to say goodbye (median of 8 days on hospice only vs. median of 20 days concurrent care).